 CCHR protests against the use of electroconvulsive therapy (ECT) - also called electroshock therapy - especially on toddlers and children.
 Many believe that ECT - up to 460 volts of electricity through the brain - no longer exists.

 ECT, has shown to cause brain damage and memory loss, and is tantamount to torture and should be banned.
-Through the Freedom of Information Act in several US states, CCHR found that children aged five and younger are being electroshocked.
+Through the Freedom of Information Act in several US states, CCHR found that children aged five and younger are being electroshocked in psychiatric hospital wards.
 Such abuse, if committed by anyone but a psychiatrist, would constitute a crime, and when given to children should be meted the highest penalties.

 Some media attempt to portray that ECT “works.”
 But no psychiatrist has proven how brain damaging a person does anything but temporarily shift the person’s attention off what might be ailing him - too numb and in pain to remember.
 Based on thousands of cases reported to CCHR over decades, their underlying problem can return and may even worsen.
 ECT induces a grand mal seizure, causing unconsciousness and violent muscle contractions, masked by an anesthetic.
 The U.S. FDA has never required manufacturers to conduct clinical studies to prove ECT is either safe or effective, despite being used for more than 80 years.